Tara2805/Tara2805/README.md

 <h3>About me...</h3>
 🏡 I Currently live in Northern Ireland <br>
 🏢 I am open to Employment Opportunities<br>
-🎓 I am a recent Graduate hoping to explore Security, Information or Full Ftack related projects<br>
+🎓 I am a Graduate hoping to explore Security, Information or Supportive roles<br>
-🏫 I recently completed the CFG Degree, furthermore several projects and classes through <a href="https://codefirstgirls.com/?utm_medium=ppc&utm_source=adwords">Code First Girls</a> <br>
+🏫 I have completed the <a href="https://codefirstgirls.com/?utm_medium=ppc&utm_source=adwords">Code First Girls</a> Degree <br>
-🗣️ I am also learning German <br>
+🗣️ I am learning German <br>
-⭐ I also absolutely love expanding upon my skills and combining my loves, for example i hope to make a photography site <br>
+⭐ I have become obsessed with CTFs! <br>
+💪 I am constantly strengthening my skills!
+I WILL be CompTia A+/Security+ certified by the end of the year!

   #